Radioactive Iodine (I-131) Therapy for Thyroid Cancer

 • Pets should not sleep with you to limit their exposure.

-• Women should not become pregnant for 6-12 months after treatment.
+• Women should not become pregnant for 6 to 12 months after treatment.
 Men should not father a child for at least 3 months after treatment.
 Women should not breastfeed after RAI treatment but may be able to breastfeed with future pregnancies.

 Short-term Side Effects

-The short-term side effects of RAI treatment are different depending on your age, if you have other medical conditions, and what dose of RAI you got.
+The short-term side effects of RAI treatment are different based on your age, if you have other medical conditions, and the dose of RAI you had.
 Short-term side effects may include:

-You will be monitored after treatment to see what your thyroid levels are.
+Your thyroid levels will be checked after treatment.
 This is done using blood tests.
 You may need to take medication to replace thyroid hormones.
-Your provider will tell you what tests you need done and how much thyroid hormone you need to take.
-Your provider will talk to you in detail about your specific treatment.
+Your provider will tell you what tests you need and how much thyroid hormone you need to take.
+Your provider will talk to you in detail about your treatment.
 Make sure to talk to your provider about any concerns or questions you may have.

 Resources for More Information